Psychotic Disorder Treatment at Overstory Health

 Through evidence-based individual therapy, facilitated group therapy, medication management, and a non-judgemental environment, Overstory’s programs treat psychotic disorders.

-How does an Intensive Half-Day Treatment Program help with psychotic disorder?
+How does an Intensive Outpatient Program (IOP) help with psychotic disorder?

-An Intensive Half-Day Treatment Program helps treat psychotic disorders by providing structured treatment with multiple weekly sessions, focusing on individual therapy, group support, and skills development.
+An Intensive Outpatient Program (IOP) helps treat psychotic disorders by providing structured treatment with multiple weekly sessions, focusing on individual therapy, group support, and skills development.
 It offers a more intensive level of care than regular outpatient therapy but allows participants to live at home and continue with daily activities.

-How does an Intensive Full-Day Treatment Program help with psychotic disorder?
+How does a Partial Hospitalization Program (PHP) help with bipolar disorder?

-An Intensive Full-Day Treatment Program helps with psychotic disorders by providing intensive therapy and support, including individual and group sessions, to address symptoms, improve coping skills, and promote stabilization.
+A Partial Hospitalization Program (PHP) helps with psychotic disorders by providing intensive therapy and support, including individual and group sessions, to address symptoms, improve coping skills, and promote stabilization.
 It offers a structured environment during the day while allowing individuals to return home in the evenings, promoting recovery without the need for 24/7 inpatient care.

 How do I know if I have a psychotic disorder?